qsideinstitute/federal-criminal-sentencing/master.md

 ## 4.5 How to make a scatter plot with quantitative variables

-In this first plot, we will look at numerical variables only.
-We will see how each the age of a defendant relates to sentence length.
+In this first plot, we will look at numerical variables only using a scatter plot.

-Each dot in the scatter plot we produce with the `ggplot` command represents a row in our `us_sent` data.
 Scatter plots help us to visualize and understand numerical data better.
-We will compare each defendant’s age to their sentence length through visualization and observation.
-We will use this scatter plot to identify any patterns that exist in our data set.
+We will compare each defendant’s age to their sentence length through visualization and observation, and we will use this scatter plot to identify any patterns that exist in our data set.
+Each dot in the scatter plot we produce with the `ggplot()` command from the **ggplot2** package represents a row in our `us_sent` data.

-To use `ggplot`, we start by indicating what dataset we want to plot then what our variables of interest are–in this case, we are interested in `age` and `sentence_length`. `geom_point` specifies that we are interested in using a scatter plot to represent our data.
+To use `ggplot()`, we start by indicating what data set we want to plot, `us_sent`.
+Then, we sepcify what our variables of interest are–in this case, we are interested in `age` and `sentence_length`. `geom_point()` specifies that we are interested in using a scatter plot to represent our data.
 There are many fun and useful modifications that change the way a scatter plot looks.
 For example, you can change the color of data points using `color`, you can change the size of data points using `size`, and you can specify the transparency of data points using `alpha`.
 It’s also good practice to come up with a useful title and good axis labels using the `labs` command.

 ``` r
 ggplot(us_sent, aes(x = age,